a12b4c3/CodePainting/README.md

 ```
 star(<spdl>).repeathorizontally(<spdl>).repeatvertically(<spdl>)
 ```
 ### 5. we can chain different operations together, since each operation yields a new picture, there is no practical limit on the types of chaining that can be done.
-Assume that we have an operation called <i>drawcircularly</i> that repeatedly paints paints the element in a circular pattern (think of the EU flag).
+Assume that we have an operation called <i>drawcircularly</i> that repeatedly paints the element in a circular pattern (think of the EU flag).
 The following would be valid input.
 ```
 star(<spdl>).drawcircularly(<spdl>).repeathorizontally(<spdl>)
 ```